Commentary On China And How To Use Macroeconomics In Your Investing

-Most value investors think that macro economics should be completely ignored.
+Most value investors think that macroeconomics should be completely ignored.
 But the master of them all, Warren Buffett, seems to disagree with that.
 He clearly has a strong opinion on the US economy, and one of his top 4 or 5 book recommendations is "Wealth of Nations".

-Given that Hong Kong stocks are trading at a PE of about 11x (EWH) (EWHS) I thought I would write an article about it.
+Given that Hong Kong stocks are trading at a PE of about 11x (EWH) (EWHS), I thought I would write an article about it.

 I think there are roughly two ways you can use macro, the fundamental way and the technical way.

-If you use it the technical way you basically predict where the economy will go in, let's say, 6 months from now.
+If you use it the technical way, you basically predict where the economy will go in, let's say, 6 months from now.
 Will consumer confidence be down?
 Will the S&P 500 as a result edge down 5%?
 Will more people decide to pay their mortgage instead of spend it?
 Investors (or should I say speculators?) who use it this way would then buy puts or hold more cash.
 I think this is kind of pointless.
 You basically need to predict what billions of people will do.
 You probably have to predict what central banks will do, and even with the most clever algorithms and troves of data, that is very difficult.

 Then there is the fundamental way.
 Basically analyze a country's economy like you would a company.
-And generally taking a very long term approach of 5-10 years at least.
+And generally taking a very long-term approach of 5-10 years at least.
 So more determining the bigger trend lines of an economy instead of timing it.
 There are several things to consider when doing this.
-And if I had to explain the basic ingredients of macro economics to a five year old I would do it like this:
+And if I had to explain the basic ingredients of macroeconomics to a five-year-old, I would do it like this:

-- An economy is a lot of people sacrificing time (mostly for each other) creating goods and services
+- An economy is a lot of people sacrificing time (mostly for each other) creating goods and services.

-- An economy becomes richer if they do that more efficiently and thus are able to create more goods and services
+- An economy becomes richer if they do that more efficiently and thus are able to create more goods and services.

-- Currency makes it easy to exchange said goods and services
+- Currency makes it easy to exchange said goods and services.

-- Debt makes things more complicated due to the dangers of a pending deflationary trap as debt/GDP goes up, this creates cycles (one man's leveraged spending is another man's income)
+- Debt makes things more complicated due to the dangers of a pending deflationary trap as debt/GDP goes up, this creates cycles (one man's leveraged spending is another man's income).

-- Deflationary debt traps are dangerous because an economy can be seen as a perpetual motion machine that, once it stops, is brutally difficult to get it going again (chicken and egg problem)
+- Deflationary debt traps are dangerous because an economy can be seen as a perpetual motion machine that, once it stops, is brutally difficult to get it going again (chicken and egg problem).

 - The more people specialize, the more goods and services can be created.
-So measuring degree of specialization in a population can be used to predict wealth of said population
+So measuring degree of specialization in a population can be used to predict wealth of said population.

-- At any moment with all the knowledge that the most advanced countries have there is a certain GDP per capita possible assuming an average amount of natural resources (So Qatar would not be the winner in this game currently)
+- At any moment with all the knowledge that the most advanced countries have, there is a certain GDP per capita possible assuming an average amount of natural resources (So Qatar would not be the winner in this game currently).

-- This does not mean that some countries still manage to hopelessly screw up this game of trying to grow the pie (see Zimbabwe or Venezuela currently)
+- This does not mean that some countries still manage to hopelessly screw up this game of trying to grow the pie (see Zimbabwe or Venezuela currently).

-- Politics makes this more complicated, and can potentially put either a serious cap on growth (like with India and China for a long time) or unleash it (China and India currently)
+- Politics makes this more complicated, and can potentially put either a serious cap on growth (like with India and China for a long time) or unleash it (China and India currently).

-- This is because initial growth often has to be kick started by government by building infrastructure and creating some basic laws and sensible regulations to increase ease of doing business
+- This is because initial growth often has to be kick started by government by building infrastructure and creating some basic laws and sensible regulations to increase ease of doing business.

-- This can be too expensive and difficult in sparsely populated countries with very large landmasses with a lot of jungle, desert and mountains (like most of Africa)
+- This can be too expensive and difficult in sparsely populated countries with very large landmasses with a lot of jungle, desert and mountains (like most of Africa).

 So if a country starts off with next to nothing, there is a lot of potential low hanging fruit.
-But as an economy grows larger it becomes more difficult to keep up the pace.
+But as an economy grows larger, it becomes more difficult to keep up the pace.
 Ray dalio wrote an amazing paper on the subject.

 His company has measured what matters statistically, and that looks like this for China: